-The Patient Factor: Applications of Patient Ergonomics, Volume II will review the definition of Patient Ergonomics and discuss the application of Patient Ergonomics across contexts.
+The Patient Factor: Applications of Patient Ergonomics, Volume II reviews the definition of Patient Ergonomics and discusses the application of Patient Ergonomics across contexts.
 It analyzes patient work performed in emergency departments, transitions of care, home and community settings, retail pharmacies, and online communities.
 It also examines applications to groups including veterans, pediatric patients, older adults, the underserved, and people engaged in health promotion.

 Table of Contents